Our Cataumet Schoolhouse Programs

 The Butterfly and Pollinator Garden allows students to study butterflies in their natural habitat.
 We love the way it connects to the teaching of science through outdoor experiences at the Schoolhouse.

-We will be reviewing applications in the spring of this year for Bourne students attending college in the fall of 2023.
-Applications may be obtained on the CCA website at email@example.com.
+Applications for future student scholarships may be obtained on the CCA website at firstname.lastname@example.org.
 All information pertaining to the scholarships will be on the application form.

 Bourne 3rd Graders Get A Taste Of School Life In The Old Days